SAKETH11111/flashcast-app/README.md

 ## GitHub Pages Setup

-To enable GitHub Pages for this repository:
+**Important**: Before the GitHub Actions workflow can deploy to GitHub Pages, you must manually enable GitHub Pages in your repository settings:

 1. Go to your repository → Settings → Pages
-2. Under "Build and deployment," select "GitHub Actions" as the source
+2. Under "Build and deployment":
-3. No need for additional tokens or setup - the workflow will handle deployment automatically

-After GitHub Pages is enabled in your repository settings, the workflow will automatically deploy your application when you push to the main branch.
+   - For "Source", select "GitHub Actions"
+3. Save the changes

+After completing these steps, pushing to the main branch will automatically trigger deployment.

 ## Development